Notification

 • For automations to work, scripts must use valid code.
 If an error exists, a message appears.
 Learn more about errors and warnings in the script editor.

 • To validate your code, click or tap Validate in the script editor or try to save your script.
-Here are some common errors to look out for:
+Here are some common errors:

 • Make sure you use the correct device name in the format Device name - Room name.
 If you're not sure, check the name of your device in the Google Home app.